 Americans love their pets, especially dogs and cats.
 No secret there!
-On warm weekends, parks resound with the happy barking of doggie denizens, and countless resident cats are purring on porches and windowsills.
+On warm weekends, parks resound with the happy barking of doggie locals, and countless resident cats are purring on porches and windowsills.

 “Pets are enjoying more attention than ever,” says Dr. Dennis Feinberg, VP of the AAHA.
 “Our survey shows that pet owners are making their companion animals a priority, as they depend on them for companionship and affection.”

-So it’s not surprising that these loving “parents” demand the best, and pamper their pets with treats, gifts and services.
-From gourmet biscuits to heated beds, jewelry and perfume, owners don’t hesitate to spend money on the little extras that will make puppytails wag and pussycats purr.
+So it’s unsurprising that these loving “parents” demand the best and pamper their pets with treats, gifts, and services.
+From gourmet biscuits to heated beds, jewelry, and perfume, owners don’t hesitate to spend money on the little extras that will make puppy tails wag and pussycats purr.

 And pets are moving to the top of an upscale food chain.
 “Not only are pet owners treating their pets like a child or family member, in some cases they’re treating them like royalty, indulging them in massages, and gourmet dinners from pet menus at some of the country’s finest hotels,” says Bob Vetere, COO of APPMA.

-Pam Danzinger, President and CEO of Unity Marketing, Inc., a market research firm, gives the reason behind this uncontrollable pet craze.
+Pam Danzinger, President and CEO of Unity Marketing, Inc., a market research firm, explains this uncontrollable pet craze.
 “There’s been a big change in the way consumers look at pets,” says Danzinger, the author of the 2003 report, Why People Buy—Things for Their Pets.
 “Pets are not [just] animals anymore, but full-fledged members of the family,” she says.
 And that’s why “gifts, birthday cards, and boarding them at pet hotels has become so popular.”

-The market potential is huge and growing, says Business Communications Company, Inc. (Norwalk, CT).
-“Rising at an average annual rate of 3.9 percent, the market for pet care is expected to reach almost $36.3 billion by 2008,” according to The Pet Industry: Food, Accessories, Health Products and Services, the company’s extensive January 2004 report.
+Business Communications Company, Inc. (Norwalk, CT) says the market potential is huge and growing.
+“Rising at an average annual rate of 3.9%, the market for pet care is expected to reach almost $36.3 billion by 2008,” according to The Pet Industry: Food, Accessories, Health Products and Services, the company’s extensive January 2004 report.

 Dear Fido, Dear Fluffy